-The war was finally over.
-Even now, Harry felt like he was in a constant dream.
+Finally, the war was over.
+Even now, the thought of it, caused Harry to go into what felt like he was in a constant dream-like state.
 Voldemort was dead; the 'Light' had won the war.
-The burden that seemed to lift from Harry's shoulders was noticed by everyone; an unvarying smile on the young man's face was proof of the life change.
+Already, people who had gone corrupt were being replaced in the Ministry.
+The burden that seemed to lift from Harry's shoulders was noticed by everyone around him; a constant smile on the young man's face was proof of the life change.
 His family was alive and in high spirits; he was finally somewhere he was appreciated and loved.
+He was home.

 "Pad foot!"
 Harry hollered in reply, laughing happily when his Godfather picked him up and swung him about.

 "Merlin Pup, you're huge!
 Look how grown you are!"
-Harry's emerald eyes shown with tears brimming right at the corner of his eyelids, yet he giggled in joy.
-The moment Harry's 17th birthday had passed; he left the Dursley's with the intention to never look back.
-Living with those people who were considered blood family left Harry with misconceptions on how family should truly be.
-Coming back to Grimmauld place was like coming back home for real.
+Harry's emerald eyes shown with tears brimming right at the corner of his eyelids, yet it didn't stop him from giggling in joy.
+The moment Harry's 17th birthday had passed; he had left the Dursley's with the intention to never look back.
+Living with those people who were considered blood family only left Harry with misconceptions on how family should truly be.
+He knew this though, so he wasn't sure how things would turn out from here on forward, but it didn't really matter.
+Coming back to Grimmauld place was like coming back home for real, all he needed were the ones he considered family.
 Living there temporarily with the rest of the Order had been cozy; the whole family together like Harry had always dreamed about.
 Now he was back – for good!
 He never had to leave again!

 "Everyone's been waiting, Pup.
 Molly fixed all your favorites."
 Harry grinned, sticking close to his Godfather's side as they made their way through the huge house.
-After the Burrow had been destroyed, Sirius had welcomed the Weasely's to stay as long as they needed; knowing also that Harry would thoroughly enjoy having everyone around him when nothing life-threatening was happening during his life.
+After the Burrow had been destroyed, Sirius had welcomed the Weasely's to stay as long as they needed.
+Since they'd moved in, everyone had pitched in to cleaning the place up nice.
+Sirius was more than pleased with the changes, knowing also that Harry would thoroughly enjoy having everyone around him when nothing life-threatening was happening during his life.
 Many of the other Order members who had their own homes came through Grimmauld place just as much as the people who resided within it, which made Harry even happier to still have those he considered family close.